CWWhitney/hill_climbing_bic/README.md

 Sub-Saharan Africa (Verchot et al. (2007); Bogale and Bekele (2023)).
-In Ethiopia, smallholder farmers benefit from improved productivity and diversified income streams through agroforestry (Amare et al. (2019)), while in Kenya, agroforestry has bolstered household food security, particularly in regions prone to wildlife crop raiding (Quandt (2021)).
+In Ethiopia, smallholder farmers benefit from improved productivity and diversified income streams through agroforestry (Amare et al. (2019)), while in Kenya, agroforestry can increase household food security, particularly in regions prone to wildlife crop raiding (Quandt (2021)).
 Agroforestry systems also provide resilience to environmental stressors by diversifying income sources and creating favorable microclimates (Ngango et al. (2024); Bishaw (2013)).

-However, agroforestry is not without risks.
-Farmers face challenges such as reduced crop yields due to competition for water, nutrients, and light, as well as exposure to fluctuating market conditions (Do et al.
+However, farmers can also face challenges such as reduced crop yields due to competition for water, nutrients, and light, as well as exposure to fluctuating market conditions (Do et al. (2024); Akter et al.
-(2024); Akter et al. (2022)).
-These risks are compounded by adoption barriers, including insecure land tenure and lack of institutional support (Hughes et al. (2020); Johansson, Axelsson, and Kimanzu (2013)).
+(2022)).
+These risks are compounded by adoption barriers, including insecure land tenure and lack of institutional support (Hughes et al.
+(2020); Johansson, Axelsson, and Kimanzu (2013)).

 The interplay of costs, benefits, and risks ultimately determines the impact of agroforestry on livelihoods.
 While high costs and risks can